-Horus was the first known national god in Nekhen, city of the falcon and religious and political capital of Upper Egypt at the end of the Prehistoric Period and during the Early Dynastic Period.
+Horus was the first known national god in Nekhen, city of the falcon and religious and political capital of Upper Egypt at the end of the Prehistoric Period.
+Many falcon gods existed in Egypt over the next millennia.
+A great number of them were assimilated to him.

 It was believed that the reigning king or pharaoh was a manifestation of Horus.
 Every king also had a Horus name that identified him with the god.

-Many falcon gods existed in Egypt over the next millennia.
-A great number of them were assimilated to him.
+Horus was most often depicted as either a falcon or a human with the head of a falcon.
+These depictions could be in the form of statues, engravings or paintings.
 Horus’s right eye symbolized the sun or morning star and was therefore associated with the sun god Ra, while his left eye symbolized the moon.

 The many aspects of Horus make him a complicated deity with an intricate mythology, passed on in a multitude of ancient texts such as the early Pyramid Texts.
 In the myth of Osiris, Horus is the son of Osiris and Isis as well as the mythical heir to Egypt’s kingship.
 During this time, the living king was seen as a manifestation of Horus in life and of Osiris in death.